 Tom Van Mele studied at the department of Architectural Engineering of the Vrije Universiteit Brussel (University of Brussels).
 In 2008, under supervision of Prof. Marijke Mollaert, he received his PhD for a dissertation about the design and analysis of retractable roofs that have a moveable supporting structure and multiple stable roof-configurations.

-Tom joined the Block Research Group in 2010 and is currently head of research.
+Tom joined the Block Research Group in 2010 and is currently co-director and head of research.
 He also develops and maintains the framework that underlies all BRG web projects: this website, the eQuilibrium platform, the BLOCK blog and the soon to be launched Labs website for experiments with structural design in the browser.

 His own research activities are focussed on the three-dimensional collapse mechanisms of vaulted structures in masonry, cable-net formwork for concrete shells, three-dimensional extensions of graphic statics and graphical design and analysis methods in general.
 In 2010, he received the Tsuboi Award from the International Shell and Spatial Structures for the "most outstanding paper presented and published" at the IASS conference in Shanghai.

-Dr. Tom Van Mele is Senior Assistant (“Oberassistent II”) and co-director at the Block Research Group (BRG) of the Institute of Technology in Architecture at ETH Zurich, where he leads the computational and technical developments, supervises the postdoc team, and advises and supports the PhD candidates on a day-to-day basis.
+Dr. Tom Van Mele is Senior Sciencist (“Oberassistent II”) and co-director at the Block Research Group (BRG) of the Institute of Technology in Architecture at ETH Zurich, where he leads the computational and technical developments, supervises the postdoc team, and advises and supports the PhD candidates on a day-to-day basis.
 Tom is lead developer of COMPAS, the open-source computational framework for collaboration and research in architecture, structures and digital fabrication.
 He is project lead of the HiLo unit developed by the BRG for NEST, the modular research and innovation building of Empa.

 Tom studied architecture and structural engineering at the Vrije Universiteit Brussel in Brussels, Belgium.
 In 2008, under the supervision of Prof. Marijke Mollaert, he received his PhD for a dissertation about the “design and analysis of retractable roofs that have a moveable supporting structure and multiple stable roof -configurations”.
 After two years spent in New York, USA, during which he worked as a freelance architect, structural engineer, and web developer, Tom joined the BRG in 2010 as a postdoctoral researcher to develop the teaching platform eQUILIBRIUM.
 This online interactive environment for graphic statics-based structural design was developed with the support an ETH Innovedum grant, the first of three that Tom helped to obtain as part of the BRG.